-• Prerequisite: 2.0 grade point average and an approved internship with instructor prior to enrollment.
+• Prerequisite: Student must be a continuing SMC student who has completed 6 or more units in the Entertainment Technology program.
+2.0 grade point average and an approved internship with instructor prior to enrollment.

 The Internship Program is designed to provide the student with on-site practical experience in a related field.
 Students spend a minimum of 60 hours during the term in a supervised facility.
 Exit internship evaluation, time log, and oral are required.